conplementAG/cops-vigilante/README.md

 To enable TLS for internal HTTP endpoint, you can use the Helm flag "create_certificates".
 Also make sure to set the "tls" option in the config section to true to load these certificates.

+## Prometheus integration via ServiceMonitor

+Use the Helm flag "create_service_monitor" to enable the deplyoment of Prometheus Operator's ServiceMonitor resource.
+Metrics provided are prefixed with "cops_vigilante_".

 # Development

 Check [CONTRIBUTING.md](CONTRIBUTING.md)